 Organizational and Professional Development

-To ensure that employees understand federal, state, and college policies to which they are held accountable, Tyler Junior College has designed risk management training (some mandatory) for employees of the College.
-TJC welcomes many students, employees, and visitors to campus every day and seeks to maintain an inviting, safe, and secure environment for those on campus and for those who are engaged in TJC-sponsored activities.
+To ensure that employees understand federal, state, and college policies to which they are held accountable, Tyler Junior College has designed risk management training (some mandatory; i.e. Compliance modules) for employees of the College.
+TJC welcomes many students, employees, and visitors to campus every day and seeks to maintain an inviting, safe, and secure environment for visitors on campus and for those who are engaged in TJC-sponsored activities.
 Risk Management training is designed to maintain the College’s strong reputation for and deep commitment to doing things right – right by our students, external regulatory bodies, and our own internal standards.
 Adherence to external and internal regulations and policies assures a safe, productive workplace and learning environment.

 America faces a new dilemma in the 21st century - it must prepare itself for a new world, one that is more global and connected than ever before.
 The implications are huge - American educators must transform their way of thinking and their way of teaching to empower students for success in a "flattened" world (Thomas Friedman).
 Our courses must be embedded with technology and we must be willing to explore how technology will enhance instruction.
 Educators must have access to and actively work toward integrating the vast store of digital content available.
 We can no longer ignore the fact that the majority of our students have never known a time without internet, iPods, e-readers, or cell phones.
 Chances are, we are preparing our students for jobs that currently do not even exist.
 As committed educators "we must [look for ways to] train our students for their futures, not our past!"
 (Daniel Pink).